 Straight Razors: Tips on Getting the Ultimate Shave

 We love to watch our customers fall in love with wet shaving!
-Whether it is whipping up a top notch cream, finding the perfect post shave product, or entering the realm of “cut throat” shaving, we want to give you the best experience possible.
-So we sat down with our honemeister to get the skinny on taking on the straight edge.
+Whether it is whipping up a top notch shaving cream / shaving soap, finding the perfect after shave product, or entering the realm of “cut throat” shaving, we want to give you the best experience possible.

 - First, you have a longer edge, which reduces the number of passes of the blade so you get less irritation.